PUB HLTH 3009 - Experimental Research Design and Analysis

 Assessment Related RequirementsA basic proficiency with numerical methods and a familiarity with statistical concepts introduced in PUB HLTH 2007 or equivalent is assumed.
 The level is somewhere around that of Year 10 of secondary school.

 To pass this course, a student must submit all three assignments and score at least 50% overall (for combined component assessments).

 Assessment DetailTutorial and practical preparation and participation (10%)

-Unless otherwise indicated, each week you will be required to prepare answers to tutorial and practical questions and submit them prior to class.
+Unless otherwise indicated, each week you will be required to prepare answers to tutorial and practical questions prior to class.
 Further details can be found in the Course Handbook and on MyUni.

 Assignment 1 (5%)